murtaja1/odoo_notes/README.md

 <field name="ref"/>
 ```

-# 6. Group by and filters:
+# 6. Group by and filters and Search:

 ### it's a way of filtering the records or grouping them by a field.